General Glossary

 Constipation.

-- Costs an Arm and a Legsearch for term
+Costs an Arm and a Leg

 This means that something is very expensive.
 A popular (though inaccurate) explanation is that early portrait painters charged more if an arm was included and even more for the addition of a leg.
 The earliest citation is found in a magazine called "The Lady's Magazine: Or Entertaining Companion for the Fair Sex, Appropriated Solely to Their Use and Amusement" in 1790: "This is my sole desire—my only passion; and in order to gratify it, I would give my right arm, and my entire fortune."
 The expression became popular after WWII in light of the losses suffered by veterans during the war.